-Auburn Sounds has released Graillon 2 Free, the feature-limited (but only slightly so!) freeware version of their new real-time pitch shifting and pitch correction effect in VST/AU plugin formats for PC and Mac.
+Auburn Sounds have released Graillon 2 Free, the feature-limited (but only slightly so!) freeware version of their new real-time pitch-shifting and pitch correction effect in VST/AU plugin formats for PC and Mac.

-Graillion 2 (€29) is a significant improvement over the original Graillon, adding powerful new pitch shifting and pitch correction functionality to the core feature set.
-The same goes for Graillon 2 Free which includes the excellent pitch shifter and pitch correction modules found in the full version.
+Graillon 2 (€29) is a significant improvement over the original Graillon, adding powerful new pitch-shifting and pitch correction functionality to the core feature set.
+The same goes for Graillon 2 Free, which includes the excellent pitch shifter and pitch correction modules found in the full version.
 In fact, having tested Graillon 2 Free in my DAW, I’d say that it’s currently the best freeware alternative to Auto-Tune, especially for users who need a non-complicated real-time plugin to handle the task.
 But more on the free version later.

 Graillon 2 is available for download/purchase via Auburn Sounds (6.69 MB download size, ZIP archive, 32-bit & 64-bit VST/AU plugin for Windows & Mac OS).